genai-rs/rmcp-demo/README.md

-# Rust MCP Demo with OpenTelemetry and Langfuse
+# Rust MCP HTTP Server with OpenTelemetry and Langfuse

-This repository demonstrates a Rust implementation of an MCP (Model Context Protocol) server with distributed tracing using OpenTelemetry and Langfuse.
+This repository demonstrates a Rust implementation of an MCP (Model Context Protocol) HTTP server with distributed tracing using OpenTelemetry and Langfuse, designed to work with FastMCP Python clients.

 ## Features

-- 🦀 **Rust MCP Server**: Built with the official MCP Rust SDK
+- 🦀 **Rust MCP HTTP Server**: JSON-RPC implementation compatible with FastMCP clients
 - 🔍 **Distributed Tracing**: OpenTelemetry integration for trace propagation
 - 📊 **Langfuse Integration**: LLM observability with token usage and latency tracking
 - 🎨 **Streamlit Frontend**: Python client application (from the original implementation)